COURSE STRUCTURE -

 Approximately 100 hours during the three years are personally and professionally designed by your child, with faculty supervision.

-Independent work allows the student to tailor higher level interests to their own liking and need, as well as prepare them for post graduation.
+Independent work allows the student to tailor higher level interests to their own liking and need, as well as prepare them for any of their endeavors post graduation.

 VOLUNTEERISM -